Jonathan-Adly/Jonathan-Adly/README.md

 ### 🙋🏽‍♂️About Me

 <p> I wear many hats depending on what is required of me but, I am first a lifelong learner.
 Developer, Pharmacist, Marketer, Podcaster.
 Jack of all trades, master of a few!
-Currently I am building a SaaS while learning about algorithmic e-commerce.
+Currently I am learning the basics of AI and ML.
 Super interested in innovative health care technologies and will eventually will learn how to use ML/AI to make the world healthier. </p>

 ### 👨🏽‍💻Tech Stack